josefer96/oop_practice/README.md

 ## Class

-- templete (blueprint) for the creation of an object

 ### __init__ (initializer)
 -Use the __init__() function to assign values to object properties, or other operations that are necessary to do when the object is being created